Tap the text to show or hide reading controls.

 Well, something like that.

-There’s one he’d never seen before in the mix, but he’ll be worth keeping around.
+There’s one in the mix I’ve never seen before, but… they’ll be worth keeping around.

 No — they’re already pretty useful right now.